Purpose

 Mice

 - Social Housing: Animals are group housed whenever possible.
-Male mice may be housed singly due to their aggresive nature.
+Male mice may be housed singly due to their aggressive nature.

 Rats